-Please click on the following menu links that will take you to various sections of this page.
+Please click on the following accordian links for more information.
 As there are many examples of the animals and human carvings on the Choir stalls, there is a link to see these in a cloud folder

 In the beginning